USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    - Contact Phone
    - Provided Site Information will be validated and if valid will be stored in e-Manifest.

      3.3.
 If Generator is not registered in RCRAInfo, then following site information must be provided:

    - Site Name
    - Site Address (all fields)
    - Mailing Address (all fields)
    - Contact phone

-     Requester also can provide Site ID which is an optional field for this case.
+     Requester also can provide SiteIDwhich is an optional field for this case.
 If Site ID is provided, the system will check if there is a registered Generator for the provided Site ID

      3.4.
 For all above cases Emergency Phone Number must be provided

      3.5.
 If the manifest status is InTransit or thereafter then Generator information cannot be updated.

      3.6.
 If different than currently stored Generator information is provided, the service generates the following
      warning:

    ```json
    {